jonasnapoles/jonasnapoles/README.md

 🏆 I aim to become a Senior Developer in 4 years.

-🔎 I am available to collaborate in developing professional websites and databases as a junior full stack position.
+🔎 I am available to collaborate in developing professional websites and databases as a computer programmer position.

 🌍 I have valuable international experience, I worked in Argentina, Brazil, Portugal, Switzerland and Ireland.